How ToTips&Tricks

 What Are the Benefits of Locking Cells in Your Spreadsheet?

-It’s all about maintaining high quality, reliability, and accuracy in the report, that’s why locking cells is so important.
+It’s all about maintaining high quality, reliability, and accuracy in the report; that’s why locking cells is so important.
 Doing so prevents the introduction of inaccurate data into the report, whether sabotaged accidentally or intentionally.

 You can use this to protect your sensitive accounts and the information they hold if nothing else.
 Even if you don’t pay attention, this will ensure that you won’t ruin them if you are not paying attention.
 A written report doesn’t have to be caused by an evildoer for it to be called a waste of paper; it may as well have been generated by human error.